Der Friesenwall. An Unfinished Last-Ditch Coastal Defence System

 KZ Meppen-Versen (region of Emsland), number of prisoners: 1,800-3,000 prisoners; 472 number of deaths registered.

-Alle these deaths happened only within a few months’ time.
-About half of the prisoners came from the Netherlands, while the rest came from all over Europe, mainly Denmark, France, and Poland, but also from Germany, Latvia, and Italy.
-Most of the men from the Netherlands were arrested during razzias in the month September 1944, in cities and towns like Gorinchem, Putten, Rotterdam, and Staphorst, and subsequently transported to the concentration camp Neuengamme.
+All these deaths occurred within just a few months.
+Approximately half of the prisoners were from the Netherlands; the rest came from across Europe—primarily Denmark, France, and Poland, but also from Germany, Latvia, and Italy.
+Most of the Dutch prisoners had been arrested during razzias in September 1944, in cities and towns such as Gorinchem, Putten, Rotterdam, and Staphorst.
+After their arrest, they were deported to concentration camp Neuengamme.

-The work was exceptionally tiring since clay soil is heavy to lift and move, and the groundwater of these (former) marshlands is just below the surface level.
-As a consequence, the prisoners stood shovelling with their feet and legs in the water.
-On top of this, during the autumn of 1944, it rained a lot as well, worsening the already wet working conditions even more.
-Lastly, the work had to be done with primitive tools, seven days a week, twelve hours a day.
+The work was exceptionally exhausting.
+The heavy clay soil was difficult to lift and move, and the groundwater in these (former) marshlands lay just beneath the surface.
+As a result, the prisoners were forced to dig while standing ankle- or even knee-deep in water.
+The autumn of 1944 brought frequent rain, further worsening the already wet and miserable conditions.
+To make matters worse, the labour had to be carried out with primitive tools—seven days a week, twelve hours a day.

 clockwise — KZ Ladelund, Friesenwall near Schobüll-Husum, KZ Aurich-Engerhafe, near KZ Neuengamme, KZ Husum-Schwesing (sanitair barrack), KZ Husum-Schwesing (kitchen barrack), and KZ Meppen-Versen

-The whole gigantic construction of the wall along the German Wadden Sea coast was pointless from the outset since it was clear that the Nazi regime was about to collapse when its construction was ordered by Hitler in late August 1944.
-In the beginning of June Operation D-Day took place on the coast of Normandy.
-Furthermore, between June and August, the Red Army advanced from the east during Operation Bagration, after which the Nazi army had to fight at a western and eastern front.
-A third, southern front was opened in mid-August with Operation Dragoon, after the Allies landed on the Mediterranean coast of France.
-Apparently, with the building of the Friesenwall, Hitler wanted to be prepared for even a fourth front in the north.
+The entire massive construction of the Friesenwall along the German Wadden Sea coast was futile from the start.
+By the time Hitler ordered its construction in late August 1944, it was already clear that the Nazi regime was collapsing.
+In early June, the Allies had launched Operation D-Day on the coast of Normandy.
+Meanwhile, from June to August, the Red Army advanced from the east during Operation Bagration, forcing the Nazi army to fight on both western and eastern fronts.
+Then, in mid-August, a third front opened in the south with Operation Dragoon, as Allied forces landed on the Mediterranean coast of France.
+Despite all this, Hitler pushed for the construction of the Friesenwall—apparently preparing for a potential fourth front in the north.

-Already in December 1944, the construction of the wall was scaled down, and in February/March 1945, the construction was discontinued definitively.
-In the case of NZ Husum-Schwesing, 300 hundred men died within thirteen weeks between September and December (NDR 2024).
-The prisoners in the satellite camps were transported back to the main camp Neuengamme, either by foot or by train.
-During these transports between December 1944 and March 1945, many men died as well.
-A transport by foot, for example, via the town of Cloppenburg cost fifty men their lives.
-Once back in NZ Neuengamme, many camp prisoners died due to the harsh and horrible circumstances concerning food, clothing, hygiene, diseases, etc in the concentration camp.
+By December 1944, construction of the Friesenwall had already begun to scale down, and by February/March 1945, it was definitively abandoned.
+In the case of NZ Husum-Schwesing, 300 men died within just thirteen weeks between September and December 1944 (NDR 2024).
+After the work ceased, prisoners from the satellite camps were returned to the main camp, KZ Neuengamme—either on foot or by train.
+These transports, which took place between December 1944 and March 1945, claimed many more lives.
+One death march, for instance, via the town of Cloppenburg, resulted in the deaths of fifty men.
+Upon arrival at NZ Neuengamme, countless more prisoners perished due to the horrific conditions in the camp—extreme shortages of food and clothing, lack of hygiene, rampant disease, and brutal treatment.

 Note 2 — Our blog post Refuge on a terp 2.0.
-Waiting to be liberated also concerns the end-game of the Second World War.
+Waiting to be liberated also concerns the end-game of the Second World War, this time in the province of Noord Holland in the Netherlands.

 Note 3 — The term Friesenwall is also being used for a certain type of property boundary, made of field boulders, its top covered with earth.
 The more general German term for these walls is Friesenmauer ‘Frisian wall’.
 Authentic Friesenmauern can be found in the region of Nordfriesland in the north of Germany, especially on the Wadden Sea islands of Amrum and Sylt.

-Note 4 — With thanks to A. de Haan for bringing this piece of hidden history under our attention.
+Note 4 — With thanks to A. de Haan for bringing this piece of buried history under our attention.

 Suggested hiking